UK Shore Caught and Boat Caught Records

 - The largest fish to be caught from the shore is a skate weighing 169lb 7oz, caught by from Breasclete Pier, Loch Roag in the Isle of Lewis in 1994.
 Other large records include a 68lb 2oz monkfish caught in Canvey Island, Essex back in 1967 and the record conger eel weighed 68lb 8oz and was caught from Devil’s Point in Plymouth by in 1992.

 - On the other extreme some very small mini species have shore caught records.
 There are over forty species with a shore caught record under 1lb.
-Amongst the smallest are the fifteen spined sea stickleback (Spinachia spinachia) which has a UK shore caught record of 5.6 drams (10 grams, or approximately ? of an ounce).
+Amongst the smallest are the fifteen spined sea stickleback (Spinachia spinachia) which has a UK shore caught record of 5.6 drams (10 grams, or approximately one-third of an ounce).
 However, the big-scale sand smelt (Atherina boyeri) has an even smaller record of 5 drams (8 grams), but nothing beats the common goby which has a UK shore caught record of 0.56 drams, or one gram!

 - Some records are shared when fish of the exact same weight have been caught.
 The shore record for blonde ray was set by C.M.
 Reeves in 1986 with a 32lb 8oz ray caught in Alderney in the Channel Islands. in 1994 K. Frain matched the record with a blonde ray of the exact same size.
 Both anglers are now recorded as joint holders of the shore record for this species.
 The somewhat smaller and less glamorous butterfish is another species with a joint record, with D. McEntee catching a specimen of 1oz 2dr in 1978, and P. Henson matching this in 1992.